Volkswagen T-Cross review - Interior, design and technology

 The infotainment system itself is still one of the best in its class to use.
 The graphics look clear and sharp, while the touch-sensitive shortcut buttons that surround the display are big enough to not be distracting on the move.
 The two physical dials – one for volume, one to adjust the navigation zoom – are quite small and fiddly, though.

 Programming the navigation system is easy, thanks to a large on-screen keyboard.
 Loading times are quick enough, and it’s possible to pinch and swipe on the display if you want to preview a route.

 The audio experience is the one area of the VW infotainment system that lets the side down.
 Sound quality from the standard speakers is nothing better than okay; the speakers lack clarity and punch.
 A six-speaker Beats sound system is among the optional extras available, though.

 In this review

-- 2Engines, performance and driveSimple petrol-only engine lineup works well; driving experience safe and easy rather than thrilling
+- 2Engines, performance and driveSimple engine lineup works well; driving experience safe and easy rather than thrilling

 - 3MPG, CO2 and Running CostsDecent fuel economy and solid residual values point to the T-Cross being reasonable to run

 - 4Interior, design and technology - currently readingSome rivals are more funky to look at, but the T-Cross cabin is smart and the in-car tech is great